 Visit the Botanical Gardens

-“I also second the botanical gardens.
+“I also second the botanical gardens,” says Mary from Camping and Cruising.
 There is a children’s play park there too.
-We visited in a day when local children were making their Holy Communion and having photographs taken in the botanical garden.
+We visited on a day when local children were making their Holy Communion and having photographs taken in the botanical garden.
 It was so lovely to watch and see their outfits.”